ancpazambuja/phd/annotations/probability.md

 So, by definition, we say a estimator is **unbiased** if $bias(\hat{\theta}) = 0 \leftrightarrow \mathbb{E}[\hat{\theta}] = \theta$.

  ### Confidence Sets
+ Draft: Confidence sets are a way to measure how confidence we are about the process that generate an estimation.
+It is often misunderstood as a way to measure the condidence about the measure itself.

+It can be built to any estimative based on a random variable.

  ### Hyphotesis Testing